 If you're healthy, you'll make more money.
 If you're happy, you'll make more money.

+It sounds like a stretch but it isn't.
 Striving towards success in other areas of life will rub off on the wealth aspect of your life.

 And after all, having financial success means nothing if it doesn't improve life quality.